Aim of this page

-A visa is issued by a US Embassy.
-A visa entitles the holder to travel to the US and apply for admission; it does not guarantee entry.
-An immigration inspector at the port of entry determines the visa holder’s eligibility for admission into the US.
+A visa is issued by a US Embassy and entitles the holder to travel to the US and apply for admission.
+It does not guarantee entry.
+An immigration inspector at the port of entry will determine the visa holder’s eligibility for admission into the US.

 A non-immigrant visa is required by anyone seeking temporary admission into the US who is not eligible to travel visa free under the VWP.
 Non-immigrant visas cover visits for tourism, business, work or study.
-The process of applying for a visa involves submitting forms electronically.
-Internet access is therefore necessary.
-More information on Visitors Business and Pleasure B-2 Visa can be found here.
+The process of applying for a visa involves submitting forms electronically and therefore it’s necessary for you to have internet access.
+Further information on Visitors Business and Pleasure B-2 Visas can be found here.

 The Embassy recommends that individuals apply for visas well in advance of their proposed date of travel.
 No assurances regarding the issuance of visas can be given in advance.
-Therefore, final travel plans or the purchase of non refundable ticket should not be made until a visa has been issued and you are in receipt of the passport
+Therefore, final travel plans or the purchase of non-refundable tickets should not be made until a visa has been issued and you are in receipt of your passport.

-If you have been arrested or convicted, you are required to do the following – each step is explained in more detail below:
+If you have been arrested or convicted of a crime, you are required to do the following – each step is explained in more detail below:

-- Step 1 – Complete an on-line visa application form – You need to complete a non-immigrant visa application form (DS-160) and pay the appropriate fee
+- Step 1 – Complete the online visa application form – You need to complete a non-immigrant visa application form (DS-160) and pay the appropriate fee.

-- Step 2 – Provide details of your criminal record – You do this by completing a Personal Data Sheet (VC01)
+- Step 2 – Provide details of your criminal record – You do this by completing a Personal Data Sheet (VCU01).

-- Step 3 – Provide official confirmation of your criminal record – You do this by obtaining a police certificate from the ACPO issued less than 6 months before your visa interview
+- Step 3 – Provide official confirmation of your criminal record – You do this by obtaining a police certificate from ACPO issued less than six months before your visa interview.

-- Step 6 – Wait for a decision
+- Step 6 – Wait for the decision

-STEP 1 – Complete a visa application form
+STEP 1 – Complete the visa application form

 Firstly, you will have to complete a non-immigrant visa application form (DS-160).
 This must be filled out online.

-- “Have you ever been arrested or convicted for any offense or crime, even though subject of a pardon, amnesty, or other similar action?”
+- “Have you ever been arrested or convicted for any offence or crime, even though subject of a pardon, amnesty, or other similar action?”

 - “Have you ever violated, or engaged in a conspiracy to violate, any law relating to controlled substances?”